elotroalex/chiens/_texts/translation.md

 - {:.pr} Look at him, quite the caricature, that crestfallen and scrawny face, a shabby face, chilly hands, the hypocritical chief of a tribe of savages, the sad leader of a demonic race; sneaky schemer, lost with his fanatics.
 - {:.pr.i} Ladies and Gentlemen, listen carefully ...
 In 1793 we learned that in the name of human rights, we learned, I repeat, that the most vile of all races was going to sit side by side with us at the banquet of a laughable fraternity.
 - {:.pr.i} Ah, we didn't have to wait long to see the results.
 There was comedy.
 There was a bit of tragedy.
 There was horror.
 Cannibals could be seen entering the towns swollen with pride; we lived the Te Deum.
 We saw constitutions being drafted.
 We saw all of that, good people in the audience.
-What else did we see?
-The smoke rising at noon; the fire of innumerable Aurora Borealis in the midnight sky, reflecting the images of crime and absurdity far in the distance.
+And what else did we see?
+The smoke rising at noon; the fire of innumerable Aurora Borealis in the midnight sky, reflecting scenes of crime and absurdity from afar.

 ---